elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-15-ICDF-in-Cpp-and-R.md

 ---

-Attempting to re-write in C++ the Gillespie algorithm, which I earlier implemented in R, I stumbled upon the fact that sampling from various probability distributions is not as straightforward in C++ as it is in R. Luckily, all I needed was the exponential distribution, where the Inverse Cumulative Distribution Function offers an elegant workaround.
+Attempting to re-write in C++ the Gillespie algorithm, which I earlier implemented in R, I stumbled upon the fact that sampling from various probability distributions is not so straightforward in C++.
+Luckily, all I needed was the exponential distribution, where the Inverse Cumulative Distribution Function offers an elegant workaround.

 <img src="/images/Dilbert.png">